paspiz85/contacts-checker/README.md

 contacts-checker
 ================
-Execute some checks and some fix on your Google Contact's book.
+Execute some checks and some fixes on your Google Contact's book.
 ```
 mvn compile exec:java -Dexec.mainClass="contacts.Test" \
 -Dgoogle.username="email" \